 High public support is just one of the countless good reasons and practical arguments to lift the ban.

-The case for giving people seeking asylum the right to work is contained in this report, which we’re launching as part of a large coalition of charities, faith groups, businesses and unions.
+The case for giving people seeking asylum the right to work is contained in this report, which we’re launching as part of a coalition of more than 150 charities, faith groups, businesses and unions.

 There are so many ways you can give your support